kevinlondon/kevinlondon.github.io/_posts/2023-01-24-thinking-about-promotions.md

 In conclusion, the promotion process can be a long and sometimes frustrating journey.
 With a better understanding of the company’s perspective and a willingness to learn and improve, you can increase your chances of success.
-Keep pushing and striving to improve and you will (hopefully!) be recognized for your efforts.
+I hope you will be recognized for your efforts!